mxz7/nypsi/economy/karma.md

 ## how often is the karma shop open

-the karma shop opens at the bot's discretion, 2-5 times a month
+the karma shop opens a few times a month, use the `/karmashop view` command to see when it is next scheduled to be opened. **please note** that these times are generated at random by nypsi for fairness.